 At large firms, specialized teams fill these individual roles.
 As a small business owner, you likely can’t afford those agencies.
 I’m attempting to fill that gap between doing it on your own and breaking the bank to hire a professional agency.

-Fees for these services vary widely.
+Fees for these services vary a lot.
 Estimates range anywhere from $25–$25,000 per page.
 Yes, you read that correctly, $25,000 for one page.
-Of course, the upper end is rare, but it’s not uncommon for an agency to charge several thousand dollars for a landing page.
+Of course, the upper end is rare.
+But it’s not uncommon for an agency to charge several thousand dollars for a landing page.
 My rates are at the lower end of the range.

-I create unique quotes for every project after considering what you need done.
-Steps at the beginning of the writing process are more expensive while the final steps are cheaper.
+I create unique quotes for every project after considering what you need.
+Steps at the beginning of the writing process are more expensive.
+The final steps in the process are cheaper.
 I also have to consider research time, length, and time frame.
-After assessing all these factors, I’ll offer you the most affordable proposal I can.
+After assessing all these factors, I’ll offer you the most affordable proposal possible.

 A jack of all trades is a master of none, but oftentimes better than a master of one

-I’ve been a teacher for 25 years.
-I’ve been spotting and correcting errors in student writing for a quarter of a century.
+As a teacher of 25 years, I’ve been spotting and correcting errors in student writing for a quarter of a century.
 I’ve also been teaching students how to express themselves in writing.
 It’s been my job to help students find their own voices.
 As a copywriter or content writer, that’s what I bring to the table.
 My job is to represent your brand with your voice.
 My style may color the writing a bit, but if it doesn’t sound like you, it won’t convince your customers.

 Will I deliver you an award-winning landing page?
 Possibly…but probably not